TeachBooks/TeachBooks/docs/source/contributing.rst

 Using option ``pip install -e`` is editable mode, which updates the ``teachbooks`` module in the venv as it is edited.
-Note that this step often takes a long time on Windows (reason unclear) and may need to be stopped and restarted several times.
-The `Setuptools manual
+Note that this step can take a long time on Windows; the reason is most likely due to malware scanners on organization-owned/managed computers.
+To resolve this you can stop and start the installation process several times (or switch to Linux). to avoid this).
+In general, the `Setuptools manual
 <https://setuptools.pypa.io/en/latest/userguide/development_mode.html>`__
-is a good reference in case you run into issues here.
+can be a useful reference in case you run into issues here.

 The instructions above will create a venv in the root directory of the package repository and improvements to the source code will typically